grannycart/by-sound-alone_source/draft3_pseudocode-subworld_story1.md

 * [ ] _They come up with a plan.
 They mate with the Gnat._
 	* Maybe this is where Percy says 'get Shakes on the pigeon'
 	* "Goddamn it!
 Get Shakes on the...pigeon."
 "His name is Hershel" said Hemi.
 "I don't care what his name is!
 Just get Shakes to reverse course!"
+	* See notes from draft2: there's a few useful notes on the order of things here

 * [ ] _as they are loading parts onto the Gnat (no time to explain the plan to Shakes) the pursuing comes into range. maybe fires again?_
 	* [ ] Hemi desperately searches the Prospect for clamps --- like the ones Percy didn't buy at the store in the depot